 V.Section2.A.
 Membership of the Standing Committees.

 V.Section2.A.1.
 Standing Committees.
-There shall be five standing committees: the Academic Policy Committee, the Educational Assessment and Policy Committee, the Faculty Affairs Policy Committee, the Student Affairs Policy Committee, and the Resources, Planning, and Institutional Policy Committee.
+There shall be four (4) standing committees: the Academic Policy Committee, the Faculty Affairs Policy Committee, the Student Affairs Policy Committee, and the Resources, Planning, and Institutional Policy Committee.

 V.Section2.A.2.
 Composition.
-There shall be thirteen (13) members on each standing committee identified in a manner specified in V.Section2.C.
-There shall be no fewer than seven (7) university senators on each standing committee.
+There shall be no fewer than thirteen (13) and no more than fifteen (15) members on each standing committee identified in a manner specified in V.Section2.C.
+There shall be no fewer than eight (8) university senators on each standing committee.

 V.Section2.A.3.
 Subcommittees.
 There may exist a subcommittee structure that supports the work of standing committees.